meganmoodie/meganmoodie.github.io/index.md

 ![headshot](images/headshot.jpg)

 [Image Description: A middle-aged white woman smiles a close-mouthed smile in the foreground.
 She has wavy brown hair with obvious roots and dark eyes; she is wearing a black turtleneck.
-Behind her, slightly out of focus, the medium green leaves and grey bark of a California oak tree is visible.]
+Behind her, slightly out of focus, the medium green leaves and grey bark of a California oak tree are visible.]

 ### *I want to talk about something else, which is the emotional life of illness.
 This seems like an equally difficult but more neglected task [than criticizing medicine's misogyny].
 Rather than being unique... my story is so brutally common that sometimes I feel like telling it all over again is like explaining to sick women that the sky is blue.
 We know medicine is fucked up beyond all belief.
 How can we live anyway?*